 We ended up eating a lot of meals in Morocco and ended up eating at some really great places and some, well, not so great ones.
 I have actually tried to include almost every place we ate in with my comments and the ones which I really recommend are starred twice and others I would consider are starred once.

-Now I have already admitted that the best food I ate in Morocco was in Essaouira there were some places in Marrakesh that were not too far behind.
+Now I have already admitted that the best food I ate in Morocco was in Essaouira the best restaurants in Marrakesh were not too far behind.

 - One of the best places we ate at was Teresse des epices** where we ate the first night we were in Marrakesh.
 We went there for lunch and couldn’t get a table and decided to reserve for dinner that night to see what the fuss was about.
 The best chicken tagine I ate was definitely here.
 I cannot recommend this place enough – the food is great, service was great and so was the place.
 Its a beautiful large terrace restaurant and they gave us blankets and we sat under a heater.
 It was such a perfect start to our trip!